 The Air Force and Space Force ROTC Interview

-The interview is the most important part of the process, as it makes up 45% of your overall score.
+The interview is the most important part of the process, carrying more weight than any other single factor in your overall score.
 Due to the high emphasis placed on the interview, we recommend preparing for your Air Force ROTC interview as much as possible.

 The interview is typically conducted at the detachment level, usually performed by a Captain (O-3).
 You are responsible for arranging an interview with the nearest Air Force ROTC unit in order to be considered.